daniel-moderiano/library/README.md

 # Library

-Library JavaScript project to allow users to submit "books" with title/author/etc information and stores this as objects within the JS "library".
-Made as part of The Odin Project curriculum.
+A small library app that allows users to submit "books" with title/author/etc information and stores this as objects within the "library".

+This project was an initial foray into the world of persisting data, even with the most simple method of local storage used here.
+It also provided exposure to JS Classes and constructor functions.